-Help is available for pregnant individuals or those who recently had a baby and are not ready to be a parent or start a family.
+Help is available for pregnant individuals or those who have recently had a baby and are not ready to be a parent or start a family.

-You don't have to answer any questions, and it's legal through a program called Safe Haven.
 The goal is to give parents a safe alternative and to give infants a healthy beginning.

-211 is here to help connect Marylanders to local Safe Haven locations.
 Dial 211 and speak to a caring and compassionate person who will provide reliable and clear support.

 Find A Safe Haven Location